-In India alone, about 3.5 million people are estimated to have tuberculosis, but one third of them either haven’t been diagnosed or aren’t receiving treatment.
-In addition to the health effects, the impact on the Indian economy is significant: annual lost wages as a result of the disease are estimated to be some US $330 million dollars.
+According to the WHO, India has the highest burden of tuberculosis (TB) in the world; of the 10 million people who developed active TB in 2016, about 3 million were Indian.
+Close to 40 percent of those infected either haven’t been diagnosed or aren’t receiving treatment.
+In addition to the health effects, the impact on the Indian economy is significant: annual lost wages because of the disease are estimated to be some US $330 million dollars.
 Infected people are disproportionately from vulnerable and marginalized populations and outreach is costly in terms of time and resources.
 Also, those who suffer from the disease often don’t know about the availability and effectiveness of treatment.